doohee323/rmpbuild/README.md

-This is for rmp build exampe script.
+This is for rpm build exampe script.
 =====================================

 1. build